 Image courtesy of curiodyssey.org

 Families from all over the Bay Area come to Curiodyssey to learn about the beautiful diversity of California’s natural environment, explore the natural world—or just have a good time.
 Look through a larger-than-life kaleidoscope and have your perception shifted exploring the world of distorted mirrors with the exhibition Reflections and Perceptions.
 And don’t miss the popular and hands-on “Backyard Science,” which takes science out of the lab and into the garden.
 Experiment with ambient sound tubes, listen with a giant ear, and test what it’s like to have “superhuman” vision.
 The exhibition Forces helps kids learn about all that pushes and pulls us: gravity, magnets, winds, currents and more.
 Drop-in to one of their many hands-on activities, take a class, a workshop, or see an animal show.

 San Mateo, Ca

 Smarty pants with sea legs will have a blast learning all about California native Sea Mammals at the Sausalito Marine Mammal Center.
 Take a docent lead tour all around the facility where injured and abandoned marine mammals from the pacific coastal waters are tended to, rehabilitated, and rescued by scientists and loving volunteers.
+Alternatively, rent an Audio Tour and explore the center at your leisure.
 See how a fish milkshake is made to feed baby seals and sea lions, dissect a fish and examine its anatomy, look into the diet of wild pinnipeds through their poop, and dive into the full cycle of Domoic Acid from the beach to the brain.

 2000 Bunker Rd., Fort Cronkhite